dkulinski/sprinkler/readme.md

 ## Install
 Create a new Raspbian image on an SD card

+1. After the image installation is complete open the boot partition
+1. On the boot partition add an empty file called ssh
+1. Open the config.txt and add this to the bottom of the file:
+  `enable_uart=1`
+1. Open the cmdline.txt file and remove the following string, make sure the rest of the line doesn't change:
+  `console=serial0,115200`

+Once the above is completed place the SD card into the Raspberry Pi and power it on

-Once installed, run the following steps:
+Once booted, run the following steps:

+1. `sudo systemctl enable sshd`
+1. `sudo systemctl start sshd`
+1. `sudo usermod -a -G tty pi`
+1. `sudo shutdown -r now`
+1. Wait for the pi to reboot and log in again
 1. `sudo apt update`
-1. `sudo apt install -y git nginx python3-venv`
+1. `sudo apt install -y git nginx python3-venv gunicorn`
 1. `mkdir ~/dev`
 1. `cd ~/dev`
 1. `git clone https://github.com/dkulinski/sprinkler.git`